 Also, no evidence suggests that omnivorous diets are better than plant-based diets in this regard when calorie and nutrient content are equal.

-Although vegan diets may decrease your risk of certain types of cancer, most of the claims in “The Game Changers” are misleading or don’t stand up to scientific scrutiny.
+Although vegan diets may decrease your risk for certain types of cancer, most of the claims in “The Game Changers” are misleading or don’t stand up to scientific scrutiny.

 Despite “The Game Changers” enthusiastically endorsing the vegan diet, especially for athletes, it may not be right for everyone.